retaildevcrews/helium/README.md

-# Build an ASP.NET Core application using App Service, Managed Identity and Key Vault
+# Build a Web API reference application using Managed Identity, Key Vault, and Cosmos DB that is designed to be deployed to Azure App Service or Azure Kubernetes Service (AKS)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-This sample is an ASP.NET Core WebAPI application designed to "fork and code" with the following features:
+This is a Web API reference application designed to "fork and code" with the following features:

-- Securely build, deploy and run an App Service (Web App for Containers) application
+- Securely build, deploy and run an Azure App Service (Web App for Containers) application
-- Securely build, deploy and run an Azure Kubernetes Service application
+- Securely build, deploy and run an Azure Kubernetes Service (AKS) application
 - Use Managed Identity to securely access resources
 - Securely store secrets in Key Vault
-- Securely build and deploy the Docker container from Container Registry or Azure DevOps
+- Securely build and deploy the Docker container from Azure Container Registry (ACR) or Azure DevOps
-- Connect to and query CosmosDB
+- Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor

 ![alt text](./docs/images/architecture.jpg "Architecture Diagram")